NACDL - National Association of Criminal Defense Lawyers

 BYOC programs involve plenary sessions as well as small group workshops.
 The curriculum includes substantive components in relevant topic areas such as mental health disorders, culture investigation, and cognitive limitations such as post-traumatic stress disorder, traumatic brain injury, and intellectual & developmental disabilities.
 Additionally, the program will focus on those skills and techniques that will foster a meaningful and effective attorney-client relationship and ensure the cohesiveness of the team.

-1 Training and technical assistance under the CCLI is supported by Grant No. 2018-CP-BX-K001 awarded by the Bureau of Justice Assistance.
+1 Training and technical assistance under the CCLI is supported by Grant No. 15PBJA-22-GK-03019-CAPL awarded by the Bureau of Justice Assistance; other videos available on this page were supported by BJA grants 2018-CP-BX-K001, 2014-CP-BX-K001, and 2010-CP-BX-K002.
 The Bureau of Justice Assistance is a component of the Department of Justice's Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justices, The Office of Juvenile Justice and Delinquency Prevention, the Office of Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.

 Historically focused on live, in-person programs, NACDL offered virtual BYOC training programs during the pandemic and will be offering both going forward.1